Kaltsoon/react-native-material/material/2-react-native-basics.md

 export default App;
 ```

-Now that the router is in place, let's add our first route to the `Main` componenent in the _Main.jsx_ file:
+Once the router is in place, let's add our first route to the `Main` componenent in the _Main.jsx_ file:

 <!-- TODO: highlight -->